 Specific interests include the following.

-Localization-of-things in 5G and beyond ecosystems - Develop machine learning approaches, called soft information (SI), with unprecedented performance in complex wireless environments.
+Localization-of-things in 5G and beyond ecosystems - Develop ML/AI-based localization approaches, called soft information (SI), with unprecedented performance in complex wireless environments.
 Design of SI-based localization algorithms that learn the environment and fuse data from heterogeneous sensors.
 Perform experimentations with ultra-wideband (UWB) radios.
-Quantifying localization performance in full conformity with the 3GPP specifications by ETSI at both sub-7 GHz and mmWaves.
+Quantify the localization performance in full conformity with the 3GPP specifications by ETSI at both sub-7 GHz and mmWaves.
+Made publicly available the 3GPP-compliant dataset xG-Loc.

 Specific interests include the following.